France: 3 police officers shot dead | DW | 23.12.2020

 Firefighters are at the scene, bringing the blaze under control, according to BFM TV reports.

-Investigators are trying to determine whether the gunman died in the house fire or managed to escape, French public broadcaster France Info reported, citing the mayor of Saint-Just, Francois Chautard.
+The man suspected of carrying out an attack has been found dead, Interior Minister Gerald Darmanin said on Twitter.

-The gunman is said to be known to authorities for charges relating to child custody issues.
+The suspect was said to be known to authorities for charges relating to child custody issues.
 The operation on Wednesday was related to "intra-family violence," according to news agency AFP.

+France's Prime Minister Jean Castex called the incident "a tragedy" that affects us all and for which the entire country was grieving.
+He added: "I share the pain of their loved ones and their brothers in arms and assure them of my unwavering support."

 Politician Eric Ciotti, a member of the National Assembly for Alpes-Maritimes, tweeted that there was "immense emotion" following the death of the police officers.